vgaj/phd/README.md

 * Enter Network Name and Password
 * Click Turn On

-Then any machines or devices to be monitored need to be connected the Hotspot network.
+Then any machines or devices to be monitored need to be connected the hotspot network.
-One method that can be used is to turn off the existing Wi-Fi network and set up the Hotspot with the SSID and password of the existing network allowing devices to connect to it without re-configuration.
+One method that can be used is to turn off the existing Wi-Fi network and set up the hotspot with the SSID and password of the existing network allowing devices to connect to it without re-configuration.

 At this point Phone Home Detector needs to be reconfigured run in hotspot mode.
 This is done by running the following command and following the instructions.
-Note that you will need to know the name of the Wi-Fi device that is being used for the Hotspot if there is more than one.
+Note that you will need to know the name of the Wi-Fi device that is being used for the hotspot if there is more than one.
 ```
 sudo phone-home-detector -s
 ```
-The web interface is useful for filtering results.
+The command line application or web interface can be used to view the results as before.

 ## Method
 The application works by looking at the data sent to each IP address in one minute blocks.